videlais/learning-javascript/chapter4/index.md

 another.addedMethod();
 ```

-Instead of being defined through the `this` keyword as part of the *constructor()*, however, methods are added to the class.
+Instead of being defined through the `this` keyword as part of the **constructor()**, however, methods are added to the class through writing them inside the class but outside of any other method body.

 #### *super()*

 The use of the keyword `extends` allows one class to "extend" another.
-However, what if there was a need to pass values from one *constructor()* to another?
-JavaScript provides the function *super()* to do that.
+However, what if there was a need to pass values from one **constructor()** to another?
+JavaScript provides the function **super()** to do that.

-In OOP terms, these classes exist a parent-child relationship.
+In OOP terms, these classes exist in a parent-child relationship.
 The first, original class is the 'parent' and the class that is extending it is the 'child'.
-Using the function *super()* calls the parent's *constructor()* and pass values to it.
+Using the function **super()** calls the parent's **constructor()** and passes values to it.

 **index.js:**